Main Street Electrical Parade: Disney Electrical Sky Parade

 On October 7, 2023, Disneyland Paris announced that a new show called the Disney Electrical Sky Parade would premiere at Disneyland Paris as part of the Disney Symphony of Colours celebration in 2024.
 The Disney Electrical Sky Parade premiered at Disneyland Paris on January 8, 2024, and was created as a direct tribute to Disneyland Paris' Main Street Electrical Parade.
 The show used 500 drones, water effects, projections, and pyrotechnics on drones to recreate every unit from the iconic parade in the sky, including the Disneyland version's new "it's a small world" finale from 2022.
 The show was originally scheduled to end its run on September 30, 2024, but was extended to January 6, 2025.
 However, it was then extended again by a few days, with the show's final performance held on January 9, 2025.

-From October 2 to November 3, 2024, the show was updated for the Halloween season, with the "it's a small world" finale replaced by a Halloween finale.
+From October 2 to November 3, 2024, the show was updated for the Halloween season, with the "It's a Small World" finale replaced by a Halloween finale.
 The Halloween finale pays tribute to Disney villains, including Dr. Facilier from The Princess and the Frog, Mother Gothel from Tangled, Ursula from The Little Mermaid, The Evil Queen from Snow White and the Seven Dwarfs, and Jafar from Aladdin.
 The finale ends with a tribute to the Disneyland Paris attraction Phantom Manor, including an electronic version of Grim Grinning Ghosts.

 From November 9, 2024, to January 6, 2025, the show was updated again, this time for Christmas, with the "it's a small world" finale replaced by a Christmas finale.

 Units

 US versions

 Over the years and numerous iterations of the parade, the roster of floats has changed.
 The version of the parade that has appeared in Disneyland, Magic Kingdom, and Disneyland Paris has maintained a continuous set of units.
 These include The Casey Jr. train from Dumbo carrying Mickey Mouse, Minnie Mouse and Goofy and subsequent floats based on Alice in Wonderland, Cinderella, Peter Pan, Snow White and the Seven Dwarfs, Pinocchio, Pete's Dragon and a patriotic American float titled "To Honor America" (1979–2019).
-Previous units included the Blue Fairy from Pinocchio, a circus float connected to Dumbo, an "It's a Small World" unit (updated in 2022) and a promotional float for Return to Oz in 1985, but it was destroyed by a fire.
-In 2022, the "To Honor America" finale was redesigned to be more inclusive and now featured dolls as seen from "it's a small world" that represent movies such as Brave, Hercules, Mulan, Coco, The Princess and the Frog, Moana, Pocahontas, Frozen, Raya and the Last Dragon, The Jungle Book, Aladdin and Encanto, as well as the return of the Blue Fairy.
+Previous units included the Blue Fairy from Pinocchio, a circus float connected to Dumbo, an "It's a Small World" unit (updated in 2022), a The Fox and the Hound unit, and a promotional float for Return to Oz in 1985, but it was destroyed by a fire.
+In 2022, the "To Honor America" finale was redesigned to be more inclusive and now featured dolls as seen from "It's a Small World" that represent movies such as Brave, Hercules, Mulan, Coco, The Princess and the Frog, Moana, Pocahontas, Frozen, Raya and the Last Dragon, The Jungle Book, Aladdin and Encanto, as well as the return of the Blue Fairy.
 The new float also features color changing lights, and the end portion being removed from the rest of the unit to create a new singular float.